 It is easy to become an Animal Shelter volunteer!
 The first step is to attend New Volunteer Orientation.

-We host new volunteer orientations twice per month on Saturdays at 1 pm.
+We host new volunteer orientations twice per month.
 The orientation lasts about an hour.
 We are limited to 15 attendees per orientation.
 On the first of each month we will post the link to sign up for that month’s orientations below.
-Once you have signed up you will receive an email with a link to complete the volunteer application.
+Once you have signed up you will receive an email through Eventbrite with a link to complete the volunteer application.
 Thank you for your interest in helping our shelter pets!

 Orientation Sign Up Link:

 - October 5 and 21

 - November 2 and 18